nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 findPerson : String -> List Person -> Maybe Person
 ```

-Maybe is another library that's included in the core of Elm.
+`Maybe` is another library that's included in the core of Elm.
 This represents values that can either exist or not.
 You'd use this instead of using null like you would in JavaScript.

 Now, let's define the body of the function, `findPerson names peeps =`.
 We need a function that's going to take a list and return a single value from that list.
-There happens to be a function already called "List.foldl."
+There happens to be a function already called `List.foldl`.

 ```javascripts
 findPerson : String -> List Person -> Maybe Person